 This measure is based on review of medical record data.
 The medical chart audit included records from the three largest centers serving SCD patients in Michigan during 2012: Children's Hospital of Michigan, Hurley Medical Center, and the University of Michigan Health System.
-Data were abstracted from EHRs at all three sites.
+Data were abstracted from electronic health records (EHRs) at all three sites.

 Medical records for 100 percent of children with SCD meeting the measure specification criteria during the measurement year were abstracted from each hospital.
-In total, 672 unique records were reviewed; 123 records (18 percent) met denominator criteria for this measure.
+In total, 672 unique records were reviewed; 101 records (15 percent) met denominator criteria for this measure.